-Concentration Course Number Course Name Term(s) Offered The Information Dominance Focus Track prepares students for careers designing, building, and managing secure information systems and networks.
-The Focus Track includes advanced study in encryption and network security, formal models and policies for access control in databases and application systems, secure coding techniques, and other related information assurance topics.
+Concentration Course Number Course Name Term(s) Offered The Information Dominance focus track prepares students for careers designing, building, and managing secure information systems and networks.
+This focus track includes advanced study in encryption and network security, formal models and policies for access control in databases and application systems, secure coding techniques, and other related information assurance topics.
 The combination of coursework provides comprehensive coverage of issues and solutions for utilizing high assurance systems for tactical decision-making.
 It prepares students for careers ranging from secure information systems analyst, to information security engineer, to field information manager and chief information officer.
 It is also appropriate for all IT professionals who want to enhance their knowledge of how to use pervasive information in situational awareness, operations scenarios, and decision-making.
-Select two or three e of the following courses: n CSCI-4220 Network Programming Fall INFORMATION DOMINANCE CSCI-6230 Cryptography and Network Security I Fall ADVISOR: ECSE-4670 Computer Communication Networks Fall BRIAN CALLAHAN ISYE-4310 Ethics of Modeling for Industrial Systems Engineering Upon availability of instructor ITWS-4370 Information System Security Spring ITWS-4850 Modern Binary Exploitation Fall If only two of the above were chosen, select one more of the following courses: ITWS-496X Modern Binary Exploitation Fall ITWS-6440 Big Data Policies Spring CSCI-6450 Principles of Program Analysis Spring term - even numbered years
+INFORMATION DOMINANCE Select two or three of the following courses: ADVISOR: CSCI-4220 Network Programming Fall BRIAN CALLAHAN CSCI-6230 Cryptography and Network Security I Spring ECSE-4670 Computer Communication Networks Fall ITWS-4370 Information System Security Spring ITWS-4850 Modern Binary Exploitation Fall If only two of the above were chosen, select one more of the following courses: ITWS-6440 Big Data Policy Spring CSCI-6450 Principles of Program Analysis Spring

-Concentration Course Number Course Name Term(s) Offered INFORMATION The Information Security Focus Track prepares students for 21st Century challenges securing data and networks.
-The Focus Track includes study in encryption, network security, policy and ethics, cloud security, access control in databases and application systems, secure coding techniques, and exploitation techniques, and other information assurance topics.
+Concentration Course Number Course Name Term(s) Offered INFORMATION SECURITY ADVISOR: The Information Security focus track prepares students for 21st Century challenges securing data and networks.
+This focus track includes study in encryption, network security, policy and ethics, cloud security, access control in databases and application systems, secure coding techniques, and exploitation techniques, and other information assurance topics.
 The combination of coursework provides comprehensive coverage of issues and solutions for today's red team and blue team careers.
-It prepares students for careers including governance, risk, and compliance fields, penetration tester, cybersecurity analyst, security engineer, security manager, and chief security officer.
+It prepares students for careers including governance, risk and compliance fields, penetration tester, cybersecurity analyst, security engineer, security manager, and chief security officer.
 It is also appropriate for others who expect to follow a different career path but want a comprehensive background in information assurance.
-SECURITY Select two or three e of the following courses: ADVISOR: BRIAN CSCI-4210 Operating Systems Spring/ Summer CALLAHAN CSCI-6230 Cryptography and Network Security I Fall ITWS-4370 Information System Security Spring ITWS-4850 Modern Binary Exploitation Fall If only two of the following courses: above were chosen, select one more o f the ITWS-496X Modern Binary Exploitation Fall ISYE-4310 Ethics of Modeling for Industrial Systems Engineering Upon availability of instructor CSCI-6450 Principles of Program Analysis Spring term - even numbered years
+CALLAHAN CSCI-4210 Operating Systems Spring/ Summer CSCI-6230 Cryptography and Network Security I Spring ITWS-4370 Information System Security Spring ITWS-4850 Modern Binary Exploitation Fall If only two of the above were chosen, select the following course: CSCI-6450 Principles of Program Analysis Spring